verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] When they were together it were as though a circuit had been completed, a symmetry restored.
 - [ ] Storing into my possible trivia memory box.
 - [ ] 'your name' cons himself into good behaviour
+- [ ] Present a sanitized version of myself that's highly edited.
 — James Baldwin